O365/python-o365/README.md

 Each API endpoint requires a resource.
 This usually defines the owner of the data.
 Every protocol defaults to resource 'ME'.
 'ME' is the user which has given consent, but you can change this behaviour by providing a different default resource to the protocol constructor.

-For example when accesing a shared mailbox:
+For example when accessing a shared mailbox:

 ```python